juji-io/datalevin/README.md

 * The total data size of a Datalevin database has the same limit as LMDB's, e.g.
   128TB on a modern 64-bit machine that implements 48-bit address spaces.

-* There's no network interface as of now, but this may change.

 * Currently supports Clojure on JVM 11 or the above, but adding support for other Clojure-hosting runtime is possible, since bindings for LMDB exist in almost all major languages and available on most platforms.